fommil/fpmortals/manuscript/complete.md

 A> the cute bird.
 Those who do not like symbolic operators can use the alias A> `.into`.

-This approach also works for `EitherT` (and others) as the inner context, but their lifting methods are more complex and require parameters.
+This approach also works for `Either` (and others) as the inner context, but their lifting methods are more complex and require parameters.
 Scalaz provides monad transformers for a lot of its own types, so it is worth checking if one is available.

 # Application Design